ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 Alonzo Church in the 1930s to loosely mimic the way computations can be conducted by a human being using pen and paper.
-At the same time, Alan Turing conceived an idealized machine to perform computation, in contrast to Charles Babbage, who conceived an actual machine almost one century before, but failed to build it.
-Machines lead to imperative programming.
+At the same time, Alan Turing conceived an idealized machine to perform computation, in contrast to Charles Babbage, who conceived an actual machine almost one century before but failed to build it.
+Those machines and their descendants lead to imperative programming.
 But machines and the &lambda;-calculus are equivalent, they have the same expressive power.
 With that in mind, one sentence from Turing is enlightening:

 > [...] equivalence provides a justification for Church's calculus, and allows
 > the ‘machines’ which generate computable functions to be replaced by the